JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 ## Npm Packages
 All locally installed packages in package.json
-- axios for data fetch
+- axios and body-parser for data fetch
 - compression for server data compression
 - dotenv for enviroment variables
 - express for the Backend server